Careers

 Current Open Positions:

-ERMHS - School Based Clinician: The Educationally Related Mental Health Services (ERMHS) School-Based Clinician is responsible for providing a full range of mental health services for students who qualify under their special education services within Alameda Unified School District (AUSD).
-In addition to providing individual and group psychotherapy, the ERMHS School-Based Clinician will also support the youth and family in a holistic manner, providing collateral, family therapy, and case management services as needed.
-The clinician is responsible for collaborating with school personnel across multiple sites to increase access to social emotional health services, as well as completing all documentation and data entry associated with services.
+Engagement and Attendance Clinician: The Engagement and Attendance Support Team (EAST) Clinician carries an active caseload of youth and their families that are experiencing barriers to regular school attendance.
+The EAST Clinician is responsible for providing a full range of mental health services, including individual and family therapy, collateral services, and case management as needed.
+The clinician is responsible for collaborating with school, district, and county personnel across multiple sites to increase access to social emotional health services, as well as completing all documentation and data entry associated with services.
+The clinician is responsible for holding the clinical lens for the EAST team.

-Please click here to send application and/or resume to HR.
+Please send application and/or resume to HR@alamedafs.org.